jorgeka/CswAPIClient/README.md

 CswAPIClient
 ===========

-C# API for communicating with CswAPIClient.no through the CSW Service
+C# API for communicating with an OGC CSW Service

 Getting Started
 ===============

-To install CswAPIClient, run the following command in the Package Manager Console:
+To install CswApiClient, run the following command in the Package Manager Console:

-    PM> Install-Package CswAPIClient
+    PM> Install-Package CswApiClient

 Example code
 ============

-    using www.opengis.net;
-    using CswAPIClient;

-    public class MyClass {
-        public void MyMethod() {
-            CswAPIClient api = new CswAPIClient();
-            SearchResultsType result = api.Search("flomsone");
-            Console.WriteLine(result.numberOfRecordsMatched + " metadata found");
-        }
-    }
+...

 Security
 ========

-From version: 2.1.1 (07.04.2014)

-The API is using SSL to communicate with www.CswAPIClient.no.
-Use your credentials like this to perform Insert/update/delete operations:

-    CswAPIClient.CswAPIClient api = new CswAPIClient.CswAPIClient("myusername", "mypassword");

-    MD_Metadata_Type metadata = new MD_Metadata_Type();
-    // ... add information to the metadata object var transaction = _CswAPIClient.MetadataInsert(metadata);
-    Console.WriteLine(transaction.TotalInserted + " metadata inserted.");

-Credentials can be acquired from your [Geodatakoordinator](http://norgedigitalt.no/Norge_digitalt/Norsk/Om_oss/Organisering_nasjonalt/Nasjonal_geodatakoordinator/) at [Kartverket](http://www.kartverket.no).
+...

 SimpleMetadata
 ==============